devgru-club/MRH_Satellite_DEVGRU/README.md

 Disclaimer: Mr. H gave permission to do this on his workshop page.
 Being a nice guy, he deserves every second of the respect that is about to be given.
 I will be helping his work move along in the coming months.
 This is quite literally my favorite mod.
 Especially since we operate as NAVY Seals @ https://devgru.club/site ``
+## Modification List: Function handling, Textures, Night Vision, TFAR Radio Jamming

-### COMING SOON: MORE INFORMATION REGARDING THE MODIFICATIONS
+### COMING SOON: MORE INFORMATION REGARDING THE MODIFICATION

 ### FOR NOW, ENJOY SOME COPYPASTA OF THE STEAM WORKSHOP DESCRIPTION

-Description
+## Description

-This mod adds a satellite to Arma 3.
+*This mod adds a satellite to Arma 3.*

 ## Features:

 **New features**